“Joy does not simply happen to us. We have to choose joy and keep choosing it every day. “– Henri Nouwen

 Each player starts the game with three poker chips and takes turns rolling the three dice.
 For each “L” rolled, they give a chip to the player on their left.
 For each “R” rolled, they give a chip to the player on their right.
 For each “C” rolled, they put a chip in the middle of the table.
 For each dot rolled, nothing occurs.
 The dice are then passed to the next player.
 When one player has all of the chips, that player wins the game.

 However, when we play it, Bob and I give everyone three one-dollar bills instead of poker chips.
-Everyone gets so into it; you’d think we’re playing for hundreds of dollars!
+Everyone gets so into it; you’d think we were playing for hundreds of dollars!
 It’s such a hit, one year, I bought a set of four LCR games, which I broke up and put into each of my kids’ stockings.
 (If you’re interested, there’s still time to get LCR before Christmas with Amazon Prime.

 On Christmas Day, we usually spend the morning opening gifts; then, we typically head over to Bob’s side of the family for presents and dinner.
 Last year we played LCR with that group after opening gifts, and it was so much fun!